ApolloAuto/apollo/docs/07_Prediction/prediction_predictor.md

       const ADCTrajectoryContainer* adc_trajectory_container,
       const double time_resolution);
  ```
 3. Compute trajectory cost for each short-term predicted trajectory.
-The trajectory cost is weighted cost from different trajectory evluation metrics, such as acceleration, centripetal acceleration and collsion cost, which can be written in the following form:
+The trajectory cost is weighted cost from different trajectory evaluation metrics, such as acceleration, centripetal acceleration and collision cost, which can be written in the following form:
  ```
     total_cost = w_acc * cost_acc + w_centri * cost_centri + w_collision * cost_collision
  ```
-Note that, the collsion cost is calucalated by the distance between ADC and obstacles.
+Note that, the collision cost is calculated by the distance between ADC and obstacles.
  ```cpp
     double ComputeTrajectoryCost(
         const Obstacle& obstacle, const LaneSequence& lane_sequence,
         const double acceleration,
         const ADCTrajectoryContainer* adc_trajectory_container);
  ```
-4. We use the following equration to compute the likelihood for each short-term predicted trajectory.
+4. We use the following equation to compute the likelihood for each short-term predicted trajectory.

  ```
     likelihood = exp (-alpha * total_cost), the alpha can be changed in prediction gflag file.